 When not to use MariaDB

 Compatibility with MySQL is the only concern here.
 That said, it’s becoming less of a problem as projects like WordPress, Joomla, Magento, etc., have started supporting MariaDB.
-My advice would be not to use MariaDB to trick a CMS that doesn’t support it, as there are many database-specific tricks that will crash the system easily.
+My advice would be not to use MariaDB to trick a CMS that doesn’t support it, as many database-specific tricks will crash the system easily.